 To use any of the above-mentioned modes of public transport in Munich, you need a valid ticket.
 For the U-Bahn and S-Bahn, you can buy your tickets from the respective stations through machines with language-switching options for your convenience or the ones designed like vending machines.
 Buses and trams have ticket machines on board and you’ll most likely need coins to purchase them.

 You can also buy tickets online and print them out, then use those (along with your ID) when you board.
-Mobile tickets can also be purchased via the MVG Fahrinfo app, which also helps you plan trips around the city.
+Mobile tickets can also be purchased via the MVG mobile app, which also helps you plan trips around the city.
 All tickets have to be validated in order to avoid being penalised.

 There are also different types of tickets and you can get the ones that best suit the journey you have planned.
 These include: